 Duke Medical School Secondary Essay Example for Prompt #1

 “Describe a situation in which you chose to advocate for someone who was different from you or for a cause or idea that was different from yours.
-Define advocacy as you view it.
+Define your view of advocacy.
 What risks, if any, might be associated with your choice to be an advocate?”
 (400 words)

 To advocate means to defend the moral rights of a person, entity, thing, or idea.
 The right to advocacy is as fundamental to the expression and action of justice as any other basic human right.
 I believe advocacy is achieved by adherence to an underlying ethic of altruism and utilitarianism.
 To advocate for something is to place the benefit of the subject before another due to a perceived injustice or disadvantage.

 During my pre-med studies, I was a member of a student advocacy group for women in STEM.
 The group’s purpose was to communicate the message that the number of women in STEM majors and careers was disconcertingly low compared to that of men.
 This incongruency is distressing because a significant portion of this difference is due to explicit discrimination and covert sexism in academia.
 As I was completing a degree in philosophy, I was exposed to a similar demographic difference.
-I was skeptical of the purported reason for this incongruency, as I was inclined to think people weren’t limited by factors besides their own free will to make individual choices.
+I was skeptical of the purported reason for this incongruency as I was inclined to think people were not limited by factors besides their own free will to make individual choices.
 I decided to become an advocate because I discovered an online post on a student forum about STEM advocacy.
-The post discussed a prominent stereotype that women “lack the constitution for STEM careers,” and this is what motivates a lot of discrimination.
-Based on this and the testimonials from women who were in STEM majors or careers, I understood that because bias can be difficult to understand and observe if you aren’t disadvantaged because of it, it’s important to illuminate this incongruency to dismantle myths and create a more equitable distribution of men and women based on freely made individual choices.
+The post discussed a prominent stereotype that women “lack the constitution for STEM careers,” which motivates a lot of discrimination.
+Based on this discrimination and the testimonials from women who were in STEM majors or careers, I understood that because bias can be difficult to understand and observe if you are not disadvantaged because of it, it is important to illuminate this incongruency to dismantle myths and create a more equitable distribution of men and women based on freely made individual choices.

 As a contributor, I value transparency and the opportunity to take initiative.
 I believe clear instructions should be given by a leader or supervisor.
 There should also be an established time and place to ask questions to clarify inconsistencies and questions that may arise as I complete and learn tasks.
-I think it’s important not to be told how everything works, because it’s important to learn by doing.
+I think it is important not to be told how everything works, because it is important to learn by doing.
 Completing a task and learning from performing it has the most profound influence on someone's ability to make progress.

 “Critical thinking involves a number of characteristics.
 Research experience enhances critical analysis skills.
-Describe any research experience or another situation in which you utilized critical thinking.
+Describe any research experience or similar experience in which you utilized critical thinking.
 How will critical thinking be important in your future career?”
 (400 words)

 Over the summer, I was part of a research program hosted at X University.
 The program duration was nine weeks.
 Students were taught pulmonary and critical care medicine with the guidance of a mentor, and at the end of the program, we were to complete a research project.
 The project topic I was assigned to was asthma epidemiology.
 My job was to investigate asthma inception in children of vulnerable populations, particularly the roles and nature of genetic determinants of asthma and allergy disease development.